NotoriousMaka/trip-genie/README.md

 **Happy traveling with TripGenie!** 🌍✈️

-*Made with love for travelers by travelers*
+*Made with love for travelers by a traveler!*